How to Check Engine for Spark

 Disconnect the injector

 We don’t want to flood the engine with fuel.
-Therefore as a best practice, it is recommended to unplug the electrical connector from the fuel injectors or remove the fuel pump’s relay.
+Therefore, it is recommended that you unplug the electrical connector from the fuel injectors or remove the fuel pump’s relay as a best practice.

 If you check only one of the cylinders for a spark for a couple of seconds, you may be fine without disconnecting the spark plugs.
-If you crank the engine for an extended period of time with the injector connected, you will flood the cylinders with gasoline, which can foul the spark plugs.
+However, cranking the engine for an extended period with the injector connected will flood the cylinders with gasoline, which could lead to foul spark plugs.

-Remove the ignition coil from the spark plug that you want to test.
-Unplug the ignition coil from the spark plug but keep it connected to the wire harness.
+Remove the ignition coil from the spark plug you want to test.
+Unplug it from the spark plug, but keep it connected to the wire harness.

 Connect spark plug tester